 - Pesto Pizza with Fresh Tomatoes & Mozzarella

 - 6-8 leaves fresh basil chopped

-Wash tomatoes and place in a large bowl, cover with boiling water and let sit for approximately 10 minutes (should be easy to remove the skin, be careful because it is very hot).
-Remove skin and squeeze out excess water and seeds, cut into small pieces and set aside.
+- Wash tomatoes and place in a large bowl, cover with boiling water and let sit for approximately 10 minutes (should be easy to remove the skin, be careful because it is very hot).
+Remove skin and squeeze out excess water, remove seeds and any white or yellow flesh, cut into small pieces.

 - In a medium-sized high sided frying pan add olive oil, tomatoes, garlic, oregano, salt, fresh chopped basil leaves and hot pepper flakes if desired .